ArkadiuszWasilewski/tib-logs/README.md

 - React - A JavaScript library for building user interfaces.
 - Vite - A fast frontend build tool and development server.
 - Tailwind CSS - A utility-first CSS framework for rapidly building custom designs.
-- Flowbite - Pre-built UI components based on Tailwind CSS.
+- Shadcn Data-tables, based on Tanstack Tables
-- PokeAPI - An external API to fetch Pokémon data.

 **Server:**